 Fixing a problem for a dissatisfied client may preserve your online reputation and avoid negative word-of-mouth, in addition to learning from complaints and perhaps establishing a lifetime, devoted admirer.

-“A one bad social media review may devastate your company’s image.
+“A one bad social media remark may devastate your company’s image.
 “An ounce of prevention is worth a pound of cure,’ as the saying goes,” Robert adds.

 Make an impression on them.